When I was growing up I frequently heard the phrase.

 If you can’t stand the heat, get out of the kitchen.

-Either way, I love a good analogy to help me think through a topic.
-And, I think the phrase applies in leadership.
-And, I’m not sure getting out of the leadership kitchen when it gets too hot is the only option.
+I’m not sure that’s a saying anymore, but either way, I love a good analogy to help me think through a topic.
+And I think the phrase applies in leadership.
+But I’m not sure getting out of the leadership kitchen when it gets too hot is the only option.

 Are you experiencing the “heat” – the stress of leadership?